 “Hand sanitizer is sometimes packaged in a way that is very appealing to children,” notes Dr. Love.
 “Many of these products come in bright colors, contain eye-catching glitter or smell enticing to children.”

 For safety purposes, kids should only use hand sanitizer under supervision.
 An adult should squeeze a dime-sized drop into their hands and watch them rub it in until their hands are dry.

-You should never swallow or inhale any household cleaning or disinfecting products.
+Let’s start with the obvious, which can’t be highlighted enough: You should never swallow or inhale any household cleaning or disinfecting products.
 Avoid getting them in your eyes or on your skin, too.

 Beyond that, here are some other tips to protect people in your home and help prevent accidents from happening: